S-Joy/S-Joy/README.md

 ## 🚀 About Me

 Hi!
-I'm Jiayi, an ECE Master's student at Brown University who loves blending software engineering with AI and data science.
+I'm Joy, an ECE Master's student at Brown University who loves blending software engineering with AI and data science.
 I have experience working with:

 - 🧠 Brain-Computer Interfaces (BCI), EEG signal classification, and consciousness assessment
 - 🔐 Network security and data synthesis using GANs